 Make some more!

 Challenge students to create a notebook that they can use or even give as a gift.
 Mini notebooks are great to record to-do lists.
-Bigger notebooks are perfect for summer reading journals.
+Bigger notebooks are perfect for reading journals.

 Have fun creating this easy upcycle project that will give old notebooks new life!